 Acceptable Colors

-Black: No one will be offended if you wear black shoes with the average business casual ensemble.
-It’s likely that no one will be excited about it, either.
 Black shoes will get you in and out of the office in a very incognito way, so it doesn’t hurt to have a couple of pairs of basic black shoes in your rotation.

-Darker Non-Standard Colors: Deep tones like plum and forest green can work for business casual environments.
-You will want to be sure that your office skews casual as opposed to business, so give it a few weeks at least before you throw on your purple suede loafers.
+You will want to be sure that your office skews casual instead of business, so give it a few weeks at least before you throw on your purple suede loafers.

-Colors To Avoid
+Colors To Avoid In Business Casual

 Bright Non-Standard Colors: Unless you work for a style magazine that would be into such things (ahem), it’s best to avoid wearing brightly-colored shoes like fire engine red, electric blue, yellow, and the like.
 They run the risk of distracting your co-workers and looking unprofessional.